rajattjainn/rajattjainn.github.io/index.md

 ---
 Hi, I am Rajat Jain.

-I started my professional journey in May 2014 and have worked in 4 startups since - ranging from a company size of 4 to a company size of 1,000 members.
+I started my professional journey in May 2014 and have worked at 4 startups since - ranging from a company size of 4 to a company size of 1,000.

 I want to build my career in Computer Graphics and use Machine Learning as one of the tools to move forward in the industry.